next-page-tester/next-page-tester/README.md

 Type: `() => { nextRoot: HTMLElement<NextRoot> }`<br/>
 Returns: `#__next` root element element.

-Inject the output of server side rendering into the DOM and doesn't mount React.
+Inject the output of server side rendering into the DOM but doesn't mount React.
 Use it to test how Next.js renders in the following scenarios:

 - before Reacts mounts
 - when JS is disabled